Tom Zimmerschied: Career

 A former youth academy player of Bayern Munich and SpVgg Unterhaching, Zimmerschied joined VfR Garching ahead of 2017–18 Regionalliga season.
 On 10 August 2020, Austrian second division club Dornbirn 1913 announced the signing of Zimmerschied.
 He made his professional debut for the club on 12 September 2020 in 1–0 league win against Grazer AK.

 In June 2021, Zimmerschied returned to Germany by signing for Hallescher FC.

+On 6 June 2023, Zimmerschied signed a two-year contract with Dynamo Dresden.

+On 21 August 2024, Zimmerschied moved to SV Elversberg in 2.
+Bundesliga on a three-season contract.